Bold Fashion and powerful social impact

 Simple yet powerful: classic dresses, shorts, skirts and tops, from 12 incredible prints designed and printed in four remote Aboriginal communities across the Top End: Palngun Wurnangat Aboriginal Corporation in Wadeye; Tiwi Design in Wurrumiyanga, Bathurst Island; Injalak Arts in Gunbalanya; and Bábbarra Women's Centre, Maningrida.

-Our first range has been developed in partnership with our fabulous Balinese tailor - Gusti Ayu Putu Sriani; and manufactured by her trusty network of family-run tailors.
+Our first range was developed in partnership with our fabulous Balinese tailor - Gusti Ayu Putu Sriani; and manufactured by her trusty network of family-run tailors.

-From August 2017 we will transition our manufacturing to Sphinx Australia, an Ethical Clothing Australia (ECA) accredited workshop in Bankstown, Sydney.
+From September 2017 we transitioned our manufacturing to Sphinx Australia, an Ethical Clothing Australia (ECA) accredited workshop in Bankstown, Sydney.